Hardness of approximation: History

 Since the early 1970s it was known that many optimization problems could not be solved in polynomial time unless P = NP, but in many of these problems the optimal solution could be efficiently approximated to a certain degree.
 In the 1970s, Teofilo F. Gonzalez and Sartaj Sahni began the study of hardness of approximation, by showing that certain optimization problems were NP-hard even to approximate to within a given approximation ratio.
 That is, for these problems, there is a threshold such that any polynomial-time approximation with approximation ratio beyond this threshold could be used to solve NP-complete problems in polynomial time.
 In the early 1990s, with the development of PCP theory, it became clear that many more approximation problems were hard to approximate, and that (unless P = NP) many known approximation algorithms achieved the best possible approximation ratio.

 Hardness of approximation theory deals with studying the approximation threshold of such problems.

 Examples

-For an example of an NP-hard optimization problem that is hard to approximate, see set cover.
+For an example of an NP-hard optimization problem that is hard to approximate, see set cover and vertex cover.